yukiar/CEFR-SP/README.md

 CEFR-SP provides 17k English sentences annotated with CEFR levels assigned by English-education professionals.

-The CEFR-SP corpus is in `/CEFR-SP` and our codes for CEFR-level assessment model are in `/src` directories.
+The CEFR-SP corpus is in `/CEFR-SP` directory and our codes for CEFR-level assessment model are in `/src` directory.
 Please refer to README of each directory for details.

 ## Citation